Milo Mazurkiewicz: Personal life

 On 18 Apr 2018 Milo published a Twitter thread describing their relationship with gender:I have a story to tell you.

 For the most of my life, I didn't really *get* how it is to be transgender.

 The “standard” “cis” ways of visualizing it didn't speak to me, as I didn't find myself particularly connected to masculinity or find issue with having to live not as a man.

 Assuming that what I felt is what most people feel, I grew convinced that, while some people might experience a profound connection to their birth gender, or to some other gender, the norm is not to have any at all.

 I grew skeptical of notions of “cisgender” and “transgender”.

 If you asked me a few years ago, I might have called myself “agender”.
 But then I might have called most of society “agender” at that time.

 It didn't occur to me that it might be just me being the exception and not the rule.

 And then, years later, I started poking around and for the first time in my life found something that really resonated with me.
 I started reading trans people describing their experiences and it was like finding a missing piece.

 No, the society is cis, it's just me that's not.

 If you don't feel like “woman” or “man”, whichever you were given, fully describes you, and if you feel like your biology is the only connection you have to your gender, your name, your pronouns…

 You might want to poke around.
 You might end up a happier person.Mazurkiewicz came out to their father as non-binary in 2018 and was met with acceptance; however, their mother was reluctant to acknowledge their gender.

 On 24 April, Milo officially changed the data on their ID card at the Registry Office.
 Reportedly, they had an Andrea Bocelli record on them in case the clerk doubted that there is such a masculine name; the Polish equivalent of the name Andrea is Andrzej, the name Milo was registered under as a baby, while Andrea is a name more commonly associated with femininity in Polish due to the suffix -a.
 They also resigned from the part of the surname that is inflected, i.e. from Dubieński, and were left with "Mazurkiewicz".
+In May, Mazurkiewicz moved to Poznań, renting an apartment for a lease until August.

 Mazurkiewicz presented as gender-nonconforming, and thus had struggled to obtain a diagnosis of gender dysphoria, as reportedly their doctors requested them to "dress female".